• Skip to primary navigation

 • Grill: Cut the chicken in half lengthwise so you have thinner pieces (this helps with fast and even cooking).
 Preheat grill to medium-high heat and clean the grates well.
 Grill for about 4-5 minutes per side, maybe longer depending on the thickness.

-Gluten-Free Version: Use gluten-free breadcrumbs.
+Gluten-Free Version: Use gluten-free bread crumbs.
 I like to make my own with gluten-free breadcrumbs, because I can’t stand the gummy rice flour ones at the store.
-To do this, simply throw small pieces of GF bread in a blender or food processor and process until crumbly.

 Cuisine: American Method: Baking